Continuing Education Activity

 - Patient: I was umm… 7 years… ago

-- Examiner: What do you use to do?
+- Examiner: What did you use to do?

 - Patient: well… work… um… work… on desk… uh… marketing… very good…

-- The lesion is located at the arcuate fasciculus, which is the neural pathway connecting Wernicke area to Broca area .
-Patients have difficulties or unable to repeat what is spoken to them.
+- The lesion is located at the arcuate fasciculus, which is the neural pathway connecting the Wernicke area to the Broca area.
+Patients have difficulties or are unable to repeat what is spoken to them.
 They recognize their paraphasic errors and try to correct them.

 - Examiner: Please repeat after me; boy.

 - The lesion is located around Wernicke area, however, sparing Wernicke area and isolating it.
 Patients have an inability to comprehend but can repeat with fluent speech.
 At the same time, patients display the presence of semantic paraphasia.

 - The lesion is located around Broca area, however, sparing Broca area and isolating it.
 Patients have a non-fluent speech but are able to repeat long, complex phrases.
 Patients tend to remain silent but may speak with 1 to 2 words.

 - The lesion is located around Wernicke area, Broca area, and arcuate fasciculus, but these areas are spared and are isolated.
 Patients would have severe speaking and comprehension impairment; however, they can repeat long, complex sentences.

 - Lesions vary in size and location but tend to follow the left middle cerebral artery distribution.
 This is the most severe form of aphasia.
 Patients can only produce a few recognizable words and have little to no understanding of written or spoken language.
 Patients are unable to read or write.